 Constraints:

-- Do not modify any function other than `handlePayment`.
+- Do not modify any function other than handlePayment.

 - Do not touch imports, exports, or comments.

-- Do not change constants `MAX_RETRIES` or `TIMEOUT_MS`.
+- Do not change constants MAX_RETRIES or TIMEOUT_MS.

-- Do not change formatting of unchanged lines.
+- Do not reformat unchanged lines.

-"Suggested follow-ups" section instead of doing it.
+"Suggested follow-ups" instead of doing it.

 Step 3: Demand a unified diff, not a file